Skip to content

 When is the best time to mulch in Lexington?

 Primary window: March-April (after spring cleanup, before summer heat).
 Secondary window: September-October for a fall refresh.
-Avoid June-August — heat accelerates decomposition.
+Schedule in February to secure your spot -- spring mulching books 2-3 weeks out during peak season.

-Pine straw for slopes and under trees (grips, doesn't wash).
-Hardwood for foundation beds and HOA properties (lasts longer, better curb appeal).
+Pine straw for slopes, under trees, and natural areas (grips soil, doesn't wash).
+Hardwood for foundation beds, flat areas, and HOA properties (lasts longer, better weed suppression, cleaner look).
 Many Lexington properties use both.

 Related articles